 Position: Postdoctoral Research Fellow

-Research interests: solar physics; heliospheric physics; MHD seismology; nonlinear waves and oscillations; coronal, magnetospheric, and astrophysical plasmas
+Research interests: solar physics; heliospheric physics; MHD seismology; nonlinear waves and oscillations; coronal, magnetospheric, and astrophysical plasmas; modern techniques for data analysis

 Funding: STFC Consolidated grant